alwx/luno-react-native/README.md

 * Alexander Pantyukhov (@alwx)
 * Artūr Girenko (@drapanjanas)
+* Alexander Kirillov (@saratovsource)

 Feel free to send pull request with any additions.
 And, of course, I am open for any suggestions for code style, architecture or UI.